 - Investigations and Projects

 - Presentations (poster, report, etc.)

 - Portfolio

-- Semester examinationSatisfactory Completion and Contribution to Overall Score

 The award of satisfactory completion for a unit is based on whether the student has demonstrated the set of outcomes specified for the unit.
 Teachers use a variety of assessment tasks and tools that provide a range of opportunities for students to demonstrate the key knowledge and key skills in the outcomes for satisfactory completion.